UKAEA industry projects deliver advances in fusion maintenance and robotics technologies

 The assembled pipe alignment and welding tool at RED Engineering.

-Fusionoriented robotic technology projects, led by Magics Technologies NV, Oxford Sigma, Radtest Ltd. and Veolia Nuclear Solutions Ltd., advanced fusion‑tolerant motors, sensors, electronics, communications and machine‑vision systems.
-The programme also delivered the first coherent, evidence‑based qualification framework for robotic systems intended for fusion environments, supporting future deployment and confidence in safety and reliability.
+Magics Technologies NV, Oxford Sigma, Radtest Ltd and Veolia Nuclear Solutions Ltd delivered the fusion‑oriented robotic technology projects.
+This included advanced fusion‑tolerant motors, sensors, electronics, communications and machine‑vision systems.
+The programme also delivered the first coherent, evidence‑based qualification framework for robotic systems intended for fusion environments.
+This supports future deployment and confidence in safety and reliability.

 An electronic circuit board being worked on in a laboratory.